tekrei/containers/README.md

 ## Scripts

-Bash scripts running services are available at [scripts](./scripts) folder.
+Container scripts to run various services are available at [scripts](./scripts) folder.